- Blog Categories

 “Card, Conversation, Confirmation”; this formula (from Ron Jeffries) Captures the components of a User Story—Agile Alliance

 In 2001, the Card, Conversation, Confirmation model for user stories was proposed by Ron Jeffris for extreme programming, where he states user stories to be critical elements of the XP “Circle of Life”.
-Let’s look at the three aspects of user stories.
+Let’s look at the three aspects that make up the 3 Cs of user stories.

 1. Card